badlydrawnrob/data-playground/mocking/fruits/README.md

 Just keep an eye on how fast these are changing and what impact it has on your maintenance.

+## Security

+> You're not Facebook.
+Or Google.
+Only build what you need.

+Aim for speed and ease of reading, but take care with security.
+I don't _really_ need a fully functioning JWT [with claims](https://github.com/piccolo-orm/piccolo/discussions/1277) like Auth0, only a secure way for a user to login and validate their routes.
+Only include a `UUID` in the `payload` (it's public anyway) and an expiry date.
+Anything else can be retrieved once logged in from a `/profile` endpoint and cached in `localStorage` if needed.

+`HS256` is fine if you own the stack and aren't sharing the `SECRET` with anyone else.
+For working with 3rd party JWTs, you'll need to use a `RS256` public key, or supply that to a client you don't control (if you're supplying the JWT).
+The JWT should ideally be used as authoration/access only — not data storage (which could reveal personal information).

+Some services use tokens as a method of avoiding database or other lookups, but that only matters at scale; for a small service hitting an extra `/profile` endpoint won't make a difference in speed.
+Some systems use it to provide permissions like scopes (see Auth0).
+Again, it's too early to worry about that stuff.

+Build simply.
+Don't overplan.
+YAGNI!

 ## Models

 > Currently I'm using `create_pydantic_models` and not _quite_ splitting API and DATA layer